 The visual arts represent merely one avenue through which people open their minds to thought and debate and face new dilemmas and issues about life, society, social roles and purposes, and more.
 In practical terms, art classes, better known as the visual arts in western education systems, may be one of the hopes for individuals to release the decompression valve of the social pressure cooker that today, more than ever, conceals civil unrest.

 Works of art often remain “mute and distant” in school life, merely adorning the covers and inner pages of textbooks, while subconsciously imprinting themselves in the students’ archives of images and memories.
 Students are then often unable to retrieve these images at will or connect them with other knowledge or experiences that would enable them to apply them resourcefully in their daily lives.
 Better integrating the visual arts across facets of the school experiences not only offers an alternative means for students to develop their creative self-expression, but also enhances the aesthetic level of the school space and enables the school to create more attractive school events.
-Nevertheless, evidence of attempts to develop interdisciplinary connections (i.e., within courses such as literature or history), indicate that these arise from personal initiatives in the educational community, rather than as a result of formal curriculum guidelines, and are usually isolated and ultimately unfruitful efforts. (ΜΙ Gutenberg citation).
-Visual Art Education’s role is to critically convey culture by going beyond the familiar optical visions that render the arts a useful “toolkit” to achieve learning goals in education.
-A more meaningful and systematic interdisciplinary appreciation and approach to the Visual Arts in school curricula is required., but more so is their integration in a holistic education advancing sustainability.
-At this crucial time in the evolution of societies, arts continue to embody, in fact, enhance culture.
-Artistic creativity, a fundamental cultural principle, can become a pivotal bridging element between Visual Arts Education (VAE) and Education for Sustainable Development (ESD), in the effort to transform schools into agents of sustainability (Humphries & Pelletier, 2018: 431-462).
+Nevertheless, evidence of attempts to develop interdisciplinary connections (i.e., within courses such as literature or history), indicate that these arise from personal initiatives in the educational community, rather than as a result of formal curriculum guidelines, and are usually isolated and ultimately unfruitful efforts (ΜΙ Gutenberg citation).
+VAE’s role is to critically convey culture by transcending the familiar optical visions that render the arts a useful “toolkit” for attaining learning goals in education.
+A more meaningful and systematic interdisciplinary appreciation and approach to VAE in school curricula is certainly required.
+Even more important is the integration of these studies within a holistic education advancing sustainability.
+At this crucial time in the evolution of societies, arts continue to embody, and, in fact, enhance culture.
+Artistic creativity, a fundamental cultural principle, can serve as a pivotal bridging element between Visual Arts Education (VAE) and Education for Sustainable Development (ESD) for the purpose of transforming schools into agents of sustainability (Humphries & Pelletier, 2018: 431–462).
 The objective of the modern school could be to introduce students to the dynamic and systematic integration all works of art and cultural assets that are applicable to their daily lives into all cognitive subjects.
 Students needs to be encouraged to understand that works of arts do not simply “adorn” museum displays, but connect us to human thought and creation throughout the generations, present endless sources of inspiration, reflection and reconstruction, and are compatible with a sustainable future.

-Furthermore, visual arts exemplify the variety of creative expression from one culture to another.
+Furthermore, visual arts exemplify the variety of creative expression among cultures.
 This continuity benefits conservation and maintenance and gives way to a course of renewal - and one that is sustainable.

 II.
 Breaking down walls, building bridges: VAE in collaboration with ESD